apache/gravitino/docs/security.md

    There is a sample-authorization-server based on [spring-authorization-server](https://github.com/spring-projects/spring-authorization-server/tree/1.0.3).

-   The image has registered a client information in the external OAuth 2.0 server.
+   The image has registered client information in the external OAuth 2.0 server.

    Its clientId is `test`.
 Its secret is `test`.
 Its scope is `test`.